-Amidst the euphoria of taking office, the new administration must be under no illusions about the scale of the challenge.
+Amidst the euphoria of taking office, the new administration must be under no illusions regarding the scale of the challenge.
 Some of the crises the GNU faces are, in no particular order:

-- 6. An ineffective, bloated, and politicised civil service; - 7.
-An overburdened judicial system that risks losing public trust; - 8.
-A decline in the general standing, independence, and fairness of judicial officers; - 9.
-An ineffective police force likely antagonistic to reform; - 10.
-A small and shrinking tax base under immense strain; - 11.
-Increasing water shortages across the country; - 12.
-Violent crime, especially against the most vulnerable, running rampant in sub-middle-class areas; - 13.
-A local currency of fluctuating reliability; - 14.
-High levels of government debt; - 15.
-Consistently high unemployment and youth unemployment rates; - 16.
-Failing and unreliable road, rail, and port infrastructure; - 17.
-Mass blackouts of power in large parts of the country due to a national power grid functioning at close to 60% capacity; and - 18.
+- 1. An ineffective, bloated, and politicised civil service; - 2.
+An overburdened judicial system that risks losing public trust in justice; - 3.
+A decline in the general standing, independence, and fairness of judicial officers; - 4.
+An ineffective police force likely antagonistic to reform; - 5.
+A small and shrinking tax base under immense strain; - 6.
+Increasing water shortages across the country; - 7.
+Violent crime, especially violent crime against the most vulnerable, running rampant in submiddle-class areas; - 8.
+A local currency of fluctuating reliability; - 9.
+High levels of government debt; - 10.
+Consistently high unemployment and youth unemployment rates; - 11.
+Failing and unreliable road, rail, and port infrastructure; - 12.
+Mass blackouts of power in large parts of the country due to a national power grid functioning at close to 60% capacity; and - 13.
 Child malnutrition in rural and inner-city areas.

 With the above as the context, proper consideration can be given to setting out a viable and successful path forward.
-Great as these challenges would be to any incoming government, a pragmatic and outcomes-focused programme of government will ensure a vigorous turnaround and the introduction of pro-growth policy consensus.
+Great as these challenges would be to any incoming government, a pragmatic and outcomes-focused program of government will ensure a drastic turnaround and the introduction of pro-growth policy consensus.